 NH3 is considered as an air quality parameter by the Indian government and the safe exposure level is 0-400 ug/m3 (24 hours).

 |Indian AQI||Indian Range for NH3 (ug/m3)(24 hours)||US AQI||US-EPA Range for NH3 (ppb) (1 hour)|

 7. Lead (Pb)

 Lead is a blue-white lustrous metal belonging to the heavy metal group.
-It is corrosive resistant in nature but gets easily tarnished when exposed with air.
+It is corrosive and resistant in nature but gets easily tarnished when exposed to air.

 Safe exposure levels:

-The safe level of exposure for lead is 0-1.0 ug/m3 (24 hours) as per Indian CPCB.
+The safe level of exposure to lead is 0-1.0 ug/m3 (24 hours) as per Indian CPCB.

-The formula to calculate AQI is same as per the Indian CPCB and US-EPA.
+The formula to calculate AQI is the same as per the Indian CPCB and US-EPA.
 The AQI is calculated using the equations separately for parameters.
-For example, if you wish to calculate AQI on the basis of four parameters, use the equation four times and the worst sub index communicates the AQI.
-Sub index is a linear function (two different yet related notions) of concentration of pollutant.
+For example, if you wish to calculate AQI on the basis of four parameters, use the equation four times, and the worst sub-index communicates the AQI.
+A subindex is a linear function (two different yet related notions) of the concentration of pollutants.

 Ip = [IHi – ILo / BPHi – BPLo] (Cp – BPLo) + ILo

 Cp = truncated concentration of pollutant p